nodebits/nodebits.org/articles/wiki-challenge.markdown

 ### Submitting an Entry

 The due date for entries is the close of Node Summit.
-Your entry must be made before <del>Friday, January 27th, at 8pm PST</del> **Update**: Due to popular request, we've changed the deadline to Monday, January 30th, at 12:01am PST (-8 GMT).
+Your entry must be made before &lt;del>Friday, January 27th, at 8pm PST&lt;/del> **Update**: Due to popular request, we've changed the deadline to Monday, January 30th, at 12:01am PST (-8 GMT).
 Simply tag your git repository with `wiki-contest` and tweet a link to your c9.io project to @nodebits.

 ### Judging